 Modeling and design of renewable energy systems, particularly using hydrogen; modeling the energy supply system in China; economic models based on multi-period market equilibrium.

-Ronnie Lipschutz (Chair of Politics, UC Santa Cruz)
+Ronnie Lipschutz (Chair of Politics, UCSC)

 Global political economy; global civil society; environmental politics, philosophy and history; national security policy; politics and the media; science, technology, society.